TyeMcQueen/go-tutl/README.md

 # go-tutl

 go-tutl is a Tiny Unit Testing Library (for Go).
-"Tutl" is also the Faroese word for "whisper", a nod to it's light-weight nature.
+"Tutl" is also the Faroese word for "whisper", a nod to it's original light-weight nature.

 TUTL provides a few helper routines that make simple unit testing in Go much easier and that encourage you to write tests that, when they fail,